 To find a few of my favorite places where I might be sharing this post, click here.

 Maree Dee is a participant in the Amazon Services LLC Associates Program.
-She will receive a small commission to help cover the costs of this blog.
-Buying a book this way will be at no extra charge to you.
+It is an affiliate advertising program designed to provide a means for sites to earn advertising fees.
+She will receive a small commission that helps cover the costs of this blog.
+There is no extra cost to you.

 It is not an easy path to traverse & one where the Lord’s presence & strength is needed each step of the way.